aso4/kele-api-client/README.md

 2. Retrieve the current user as a JSON blob (*complete*)
 3. Retrieve a list of my mentor's availability (*complete*)
 4. Retrieve roadmaps and checkpoints (*complete*)
-5. Retrieve a list of my messages, respond to an existing message, and create a new message thread (*ongoing*)
+5. Retrieve a list of my messages, respond to an existing message, and create a new message thread (*complete*)
-6. Submit checkpoint assignments
+6. Submit checkpoint assignments (*ongoing*)